Strengthening Our Nation

 Building Our Next Line of Defense

-The announcement went public in the spring: UCF’s computer science department would launch a master’s degree program in cybersecurity and privacy in the fall of 2021.
+The announcement went public in the spring: UCF’s master’s degree program in cybersecurity and privacy in the fall of 2021.
 Three months was a tight window to both spread the word and hope a few graduates would make an immediate pivot to participate in a brand-new program.

 “The response surpassed my expectations,” says Yan Solihin, interim chair of UCF’s computer science department and director of the university’s Cyber Security and Privacy cluster, who came to UCF after serving as director for the U.S. National Science Foundation’s Secure and Trustworthy Cyberspace program.